 Stress… It’s a normal part of human life that increases and decreases depending on what’s going on in our personal, professional, or academic lives at specific times.
-Although at some point, each of us will feel stressed out about something, and some people are affected more by stress than others.
+Although at some point, each of us will feel stressed out about something.
+Some people are affected more by stress than others.

-If left unchecked, stress can sometimes turn into further problems, such as anxiety or depression.
+If left unchecked, stress can turn into further problems, such as anxiety or depression.
 Because of this, understanding how to prevent, manage and control your stress with your diet and your lifestyle is absolutely crucial.
-Since stress can have such a huge effect on your life if not taken care of, understanding how what you put into your body can help your mental state is absolutely vital to living a life that is calm, relaxing and stress-free.
+Understanding what you put into your body can help your mental state is absolutely vital to living a life that is stress-free.

 Often, when it comes to dealing with and reducing stress, we think about removing our ‘stressors’ from our lives.
 For example, if a person is increasingly feeling stressed out and anxious in the workplace, they may look to change departments, companies, or even careers.
 Another example would be a couple who no longer get along, choosing to break up or divorce to get rid of the source of their stress.
 However, although steering clear of situations or people who stress you out can definitely help, one of the main things which affect stress is your diet and lifestyle.

-Since it may not always be possible to remove yourself from stressful situations immediately, making the right dietary and lifestyle changes is important to help you deal with and manage stress by staying in control.
+Since it may not always be possible to remove yourself from stressful situations immediately, making the right dietary and lifestyle changes is important to help you deal with and manage stress.
 Your diet and exercise habits don’t only affect your physical health.
 They can have a huge impact on your mental health as well.

 What You Will Learn Throughout This Series:

 - The various foods which can improve your overall mental health and help you manage stress

 - Why exercise is absolutely vital to combating stress